bigjohnson/FlirA20/README.md

 You must set tcp address with the camera keys and menu.

+## Rtp server
+The rtp server port is selected on the menu.

+It use a proprietary client that start the image transmission owith some Flir socket server comamnd.

+I try to start it and recive video with ffmpeg and vlc without success.

+The Flir socket server command that I found with wireshark and packet sender are:

+client -> \01.system.rtp.port\00

+camera <- \02\2b\48\00 with rtp port 11080

+client -> \01.version.product.name\00

+camera <- \02\04ThermoVision A20 V\00

+client -> \01.version.product.serial\00

+camera <- \02\0422700540\00

 # Open ports / services

 - 21 tcp ftp to images folder